Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 5.1

-A system should be in place to ensure that women requiring antenatal referral to an anaesthetist are seen and assessed by an anaesthetist, normally a consultant, within a suitable time frame.
-Ideally, this should be in the form of multidisciplinary team management of these high risk women.
-Where the workload is high consideration should be given to risk stratification so that not all women are required to attend in person, by using targeted telemedicine / distribution of relevant literature.109
+A system should be in place to ensure that those requiring antenatal and postnatal anaesthetic referral are seen and assessed by a senior obstetric anaesthetist, usually an autonomously practising anaesthetist, within a suitable time frame.
+Where the workload is high, consideration should be given to risk stratification so that not all women are required to attend in person, by using targeted telemedicine and/or distribution of relevant literature.25,32,136

 5.2

-An anaesthetist should be included in the multidisciplinary team (MDT) antenatal planning of management for women with complex medical needs.4 Planning should include consideration of the woman’s wishes and preferences.
+An anaesthetist should be included in the MDT antenatal management planning for those with complex medical needs.3 Planning should be in the form of shared decision making and include consideration of the woman’s wishes and preferences.136,137

 5.3

-All women requiring caesarean section should, except in extreme emergency, be visited and assessed by an anaesthetist before arrival in the operating theatre.
-This should be timed to allow women sufficient time to weigh up the information they have been given, in order to give informed consent for anaesthesia.
+All pregnant women requiring caesarean birth should, except in an extreme emergency, be visited and assessed by an anaesthetist before arrival in the operating theatre.
+This should allow sufficient time to weigh up the information to give informed consent for anaesthesia.137

 5.4

-There should be a local guideline on the monitoring of women after regional anaesthesia and the management of post anaesthetic neurological complications.110
+There should be a local guideline on monitoring of women after regional anaesthesia and the management of postanaesthetic neurological complications.

 5.5

-All women who have received regional analgesia/anaesthesia or general anaesthesia for labour and delivery should be reviewed following delivery.
-Locally agreed discharge criteria should be met before women go home with written information provided.111 There should be local guidelines on preoperative, intraoperative and postoperative care for those cases where the enhanced recovery process is appropriate.112
+All women who have received an anaesthetic intervention for labour and/or delivery should be reviewed postnatally.
+Locally agreed discharge criteria should be met before they go home and written information should be provided.25,138

 5.6